native2k/Flask-MagicMirror/readme.md

 **Flask MagicMirror**

 A simple magic mirror application built in Flask for my fiancee and I.
 The HTML isn't clean so I may add bootstrap later to help with that.
+It currently looks like it's held together with spit.

 1. Current time
     * Day of Week